huvber/cmm/README.md

 2. Write more code than needed only if at least 2 of the following conditions are satisified:
-  a.
-MWrite more code allow contributors to understand better the code itself.
+    1. Write more code allow contributors to understand better the code itself.
-  b.
-Write more code made the implementation more efficent.
+    2. Write more code made the implementation more efficent.
-  c.
-Write more code allow to reuse it at least in 3 different places.
+    3. Write more code allow to reuse it at least in 3 different places.
-  d.
-Adding code allow to test it.
+    4. Adding code allow to test it.

 ## Why